Aminu Bello Masari

+In recognition of his service to Nigeria, Aminu Masari received the National Award of honour of Commander of the Federal Republic (CFR) in 2005, by Chief Olusegun Obasanjo GCFR.

 Political career

-Masari contested for the office of Katsina State Governor in the 2011 election under the platform of defunct Congress for Progressive Change.
-He lost the Election to PDP's Ibrahim Shehu Shema.
+Masari contested the office of Katsina State Governor in the 2011 election under the platform of Congress for Progressive Change.
+He lost the election to PDP's Ibrahim Shehu Shema.

 In December 2014 he emerged as the governorship candidate of the All Progressives Congress for the March 2015 elections.